 With the support of the trainers and mentors of the project, she now has access to electricity and a loan at a reasonable interest rate.
 Chini Maya plans to buy necessary machineries for processing and improving the quality of her oil and increase the paper production.
 This step forward will enable her to create new job opportunities in her community.
 Around 90 women and 10 men are already involved in the collection of the herbs and she plans to engage more employees within her paper company.
 She is interested in adopting efficient energy systems in this business as well to access new market opportunities.

-Chini Maya now has full support of her husband in her work.
-She is truly an inspiration to other women.
+Chini Maya has become a true inspiration to other women in her community.
 Nowadays, people come to her to ask for advice.
 She says that women are left behind because of their own poor mentality.
-They fear about what the community, family and neighbours say-worrying for nothing.
+They fear about what the community, family and neighbors say-worrying for nothing.
 However, changes are taking place at a slow pace.
 “While I visit women’s groups, I find women talking about business and career.
 Before they just used to talk about other people.
-It takes time to become successful but if you try you definitely will one day. ” said Chini Maya
+It takes time to become successful but if you try you definitely will one day” said Chini Maya.